Welcome to Hayes Elementary:

 Maxwell, Xavier Ramsay, Samantha Roque, and McKaya Ross

-understand” in his/her conversations this week.
-You can
+could come up with alone” in his/her conversations this week.

-encourage your child to be a leader by using some of this
+You can encourage your child to be a leader by using some of

 Check out the “Parent’s Place” at